 To get the current development version from Github:

-NEW: All you need is a Twitter account and rtweet and you’re up and running!
+All you need is a Twitter account and you can be up in running in minutes!

 Search for up to 18,000 (non-retweeted) tweets containing the rstats hashtag.

 Quickly visualize frequency of tweets over time using